 Do you love soft oatmeal cookies?
 Then, Oatmeal Apple Raisin Cookies topped with a cinnamon glaze will make you very happy!

-Steel Cut Oat Cookies made with Irish oatmeal have an extra chewy texture and nutty flavor.
+Steel Cut Oat Cookies are an extra chewy cookie recipe made with Irish oatmeal for nutty flavor.

 Ready to bake?
 Join the free membership group to get new recipes and a newsletter delivered to your inbox!
 You can also stay in touch on Facebook, Pinterest, and Instagram.
 I’d love to stay in touch!